FYTA: Publications

-The Black Book of FYTA (2017) contains descriptions and photos of FYTA’s work with analyses on arts and politics by academics.
+The Black Book of FYTA (2017) contains descriptions and photos of FYTA's work with analyses on arts and politics by academics.
 It received a distinction at the "Artist Catalogue design" category at the EBGE_Greek Design and illustration awards 2018.

 In 2021, they published an article in Studies in Theatre and Performance on their curation of The Garden of Dystopian Pleasures reflecting on the role of critical artistic practice in responding to contemporary right-wing radicalisation.

 Academic presentations

 They have given academic presentations at the London College of Communication, Royal Holloway University, Athens School of Fine Arts, Buckinghamshire New University, and the Athens Museum of Queer Arts.

 In 2020, they co-curated the conference "Psychoanalysis and Post-Truth" at the Freud Museum in London, in partnership with Waiting Times - a multi-stranded research project on the temporalities of healthcare funded by The Wellcome Trust.
-The conference presented the work of contemporary thinkers including Yannis Stavrakakis, Renata Salecl, Richard Seymour, Disnovation and ContraPoints.
+The conference presented the work of contemporary thinkers including Yannis Stavrakakis, Renata Salecl, Richard Seymour, Disnovation.org and ContraPoints.